Lazik-Latief/Counting-In-React/README.md

 React displays whatever is returned from the component.

+In javaScript we ha to o a lot of things to upate variables in webpage like getting elements by id/classname etc then updating them one by one but in react it is very easy because of useState

 useState Hook
 useState is used to store and update data in React.